-The Gift of the Holy Name « Catholic Insight
+The Power of the Holy Name « Catholic Insight

 Even Hollywood sort of gets it, for when a character swears in a film, it is invariably in Christ’s name, not Mohammad, or Buddha, or Vishnu, or any of the panoply of Roman and Greeks Gods, even if ‘by Jove’ is murmured by some old school Brits.

 The Incarnation is the most important event in history, God become Man, and His message is to live for eternity, to use our time well in building up that ‘treasure’ for the Kingdom.
-Christ, in His human nature, lived 33 years; some are given less, some of us – yes, alas – given fare more.
-But whatever weeks, months and years we are given, we should see and use as a gift, to do good to those around us, in all the panoply of ways in accord with our vocation and path.
+That is why we divide history into two eras: Before Christ, and after Him.
+The God-Man lived but 33 years, enough to accomplish His mission.
+Some are given less, some far more.
+The key is that whatever weeks, months and years we are given, we should see and use as a gift, to do good to those around us, in all the panoply of ways in accord with our vocation and path.
 So, as Pope John Paul proclaimed, cast forth into the deep, be bold, be not afraid, and, in a spiritual sense, conquer the world.

-On that note, a final thought, as ‘OK Boomer’ was just listed amongst the ranks of insulting epithets:

-Which, I wonder, are the more pathetic, the old who are putting in time until they die or the young who are putting in time until they live?

-In God’s eyes, there is really no youth or old age, for our souls are age-less, destined for that eternity to which we are all called.

-So rejoice; as Chesterton would say, and as Scrooge found out just in the time, each new day is a gift, and what better Christmas present for God than to offer ourselves at the close of each one back to Him, a little bit better, and with a little more good in the world, than when we awoke?
+So rejoice; as Chesterton would say, and as Scrooge found out just in the nick of time, each new day is a gift, and what better Christmas present for God than to offer ourselves at the close of each one back to Him, a little bit better, and with a little more good in the world, than when we awoke?
 Carpe diem, Christianus!

 Praised be Jesus Christ, heri, hodie et in aeternum.
 Yesterday, today and forever.